PALNI/oclc-compare/readme.md

 in the library2 folder.
 You can place multiple MARC files in each folder, the script will process every .mrc file found in each folder.

-Run oclc_compare.py.
-The output will count the number of of OCLC numbers from the library1 folder that are not found in the library2 folder.
+Run `python3 oclc_compare.py`.
+This script creates two output files of OCLC numbers.
+The output file from library 1 will include title, author, and publication date as well as OCLC number.

+When the script finishes, you will see 'finished library2' output in your Terminal.

+Run `python3 compare_lookup.py`.
+This script will look up all of the OCLC numbers from library1 in the library2 set of OCLC numbers.
+If a match is *not* found, the OCLC number, title, author, publication date from the library1 set will be written to a final output file.